kachkaev/aws-iot-button-logger-to-git/README.md

 ## Configuration

-See [src/config.ts](src/config.ts) for the details on what is available.
+See [src/config.ts](src/config.ts) for the list of configurable options.

 ## Deployment